-Theoretical and experimental studies have demonstrated that off-fault damage can reduce rupture speed below that due to the decrease in elastic stiffness alone [Andrews, 2005; Templeton and Rice, 2007; Biegel et al., 2008].
-In these studies, the additional slowing appears to be caused by nonlinear dissipation in the stress concentrations at the crack tip.
-Rice et al. [2005] have shown that the spatial extent of the interaction between the tip of a propagating slip pulse and off-fault damage is approximately the same as the distance behind the crack tip over which friction decreases from its static to its lower dynamic value, commonly termed $R_o$ .
-By fitting the slip distributions measured by Heaton [1990] for seven large earthquakes, they found that $R_o$ ranged from meters to ten of meters at the centroid depths of the earthquakes (typically between 5 and 15 km).
-In contrast $R_o$ for Homalite is of the order of 1 cm for our loading conditions.
+Biegel et al., 2008).
+In these studies, the additional slowing appears to be caused by non-linear dissipation in the stress concentrations at the crack tip.
+(Rice et al., 2005) have shown that the spatial extent of the interaction between the tip of a propagating slip pulse and off-fault damage is approximately the same as the distance behind the crack tip over which friction decreases from its static to its lower dynamic value, commonly termed R_0 .
+By fitting the slip distributions measured by (Heaton, 1990) for seven large earthquakes, they found that R_0 ranged from meters to ten of meters at the centroid depths of the earthquakes (typically between 5 and 15 km).
+In contrast R_0 for Homalite, the photoelastic polymer we use in the experiments presented here, has been calculated and measured by (Biegel et al., 2008) to be about 1 cm for our loading conditions.
+The critical stress intensity factor, K{IC} , and frictional behavior of Homalite are known, and are comparable to those of rock.
+The primary differences between Homalite and rock are the lower elastic moduli in the polymer.
+This reduced stiffness produces the smaller value of R_0 and a comparably small nucleation patch size which allows dynamic ruptures to be studied at laboratory length scales (see (Xia et al., 2004)).
+Scaling between Homalite and rock has been discussed in detail by (Biegel et al., 2008).